aws-samples/rds-postgres-upgrade/README.md

 ## Conclusion

 The scalable solution automates RDS for PostgreSQL pre-upgrade and upgrade tasks, reducing manual effort and potential errors.
 With built-in logging and optional email notifications, it provides real-time visibility and comprehensive tracking.
 By optionally storing logs in S3, you benefit from a cost-effective solution that ensures logs are readily available for analysis, audits, and compliance purposes.

-We recommend validating the solution in a non-production environment before implementing this process in production.

 <br>